joshuakilts/The-Office-Markov-Chains/README.md

 out.stanley <- script(stanley)
 ```

-We are also going to predict scene descriptions:
+We are also going to predict scene descriptions, so we build a Markov chain model for the descriptions we saved earlier:
 ```
 character <- as.vector(sceneDescriptions)
 character <- character[nchar(character) > 0]